The main bus station in Chiang Mai, Thailand

 Does this Thai bus station look like a place where magical events take place?
 In my case, this is exactly what happened.
 At least it felt magical to me.

-There are some events in life which we never forget even though they happened a long time ago.
+There are some events in life that we never forget even though they happened a long time ago.
 It might have been a little thing, a kind word, a helping hand, a truly happy or beautiful or magical moment.
-In my case it was a simple heartfelt touch.
+In my case, it was a simple heartfelt touch.

 Young Thai monks waiting for their bus

 An unexpected event in a bus station in Thailand

 I was waiting for my bus in the waiting area of the bus station.
 Next to me sat a middle-aged Thai woman.

 Some time ago I had sprained my ankle quite badly, and it had not healed properly yet.
 It was often painful and prevented me from getting around easily.

 While waiting for my bus, I massaged my ankle for quite a while to reduce the pain.

 The Thai woman who sat next to me, waiting for her bus, kept glancing at my efforts with my ankle.
 She could tell that I had a real problem.